hazelash/RE_Course/Day2/homework.md

   - What is the offset that’s different?
   - Where does this field belong to within the PE header?
-  - What is the result caused by this difference?
+  - How different is the result of execution caused by this modification?

 ## Advanced